-There are two wetland areas on the project site.
+There are two regulated areas on the project site.
 The first is the 13-acre watercourse and pond area comprised of Oxoboxo Brook and Rockland Pond.
 This wetland is a large but somewhat degraded open water ecosystem.
-Oxoboxo Brook flows eventually into the Thames River, a major watercourse connected with the Long Island Sound (Atlantic Ocean).
-No work is proposed within this wetland, but a portion of the development area coincides with the wetland's 50-foot upland review area.
+Oxoboxo Brook flows eventually into the Thames River, a major watercourse connected with the Long Island Sound.
+No work is proposed within this watercourse, but a portion of the development area coincides with the resource's 50-foot upland review area.

-The second wetland area on the project site is a small (<1ac) man-made channelized wetland in the northeast corner of 375 Maple Avenue.
+The second regulated area on the project site is a small (<1ac) man-made channelized intermittent watercourse in the northeast corner of 375 Maple Avenue.
 The channel formed as a result of the discharge of stormwater over time by the Town of Montville's 30" storm pipe (identified on plans).
-This wetland appears to have existed for fewer than 50 years based on available online mapping from CTECO (although the pipe itself appears to be older than 50 years) and is not associated with any watercourse.
+This discharge represents the outlet of a closed drainage system capturing stormwater on Sharp Hill Rd and Carol Dr. This channel appears to have existed for fewer than 50 years based on available online mapping from CTECO (although the pipe itself appears to be older than 50 years) and is not associated with any watercourse.
 CLA believes it to have a small impact on groundwater recharge.
+Based on information provide by the applicant's attorneys, Heller Heller & McCoy, this outlet and the resulting discharge is not supported by any drainage easements or rights to drain in favor of the Town of Montville.